 It’s like I always tell myself when I feel unsure about something, “You will never know until you try”.
-Glad I tried, and tried and tried again…one never stops learning.
-Go to the end of the post to find links for Pan de Muerto and a Mexican-style soft yeast dough recipe for Empanadas!
+Glad I tried and tried and tried again…one never stops learning.
+Once you get into the rhythm of how a yeast dough works, you will be trying all kinds of variations!
+After the basic concha recipe, I developed a chocolate dough that makes an impressive looking pan dulce.
+Then came pan de muerto, rosca de reyes and a soft yeast dough for empanadas that I love!

 Investing in a stand mixer was the best thing I ever did!